Thanks for stopping by BECKY EXPLORING! I'm glad you're here!

 2020-2022 - Living as an Expat During a Global Pandemic

-Ever since the COVID-19 pandemic brought the world to a halt in 2020, traveling in and out of Hong Kong has been limited.
-Even as the rest of the world tries to return to some semblance of normal, Hong Kong is doubling down on its "zero-COVID" strategy to follow mainland China.
+When the COVID-19 pandemic brought the world to a halt in 2020, traveling in and out of Hong Kong was limited.
+Even as the rest of the world returned to some semblance of normal, Hong Kong doubled down on its "zero-COVID" strategy to follow mainland China.
 Only in late 2022 did Hong Kong finally relax its COVID measures, including getting rid of quarantine.

 Traveling to/from Hong Kong & Quarantine

-As you can imagine, it's been tough to be separated from family during this period of time.
-Although I've been fortunate to take two trips back to the U.S. during these years.
+As you can imagine, it was tough to be separated from family during this period of time.
+Although I was fortunate to take two trips back to the U.S. during these years.

 My first pandemic travel to the U.S. was in March 2020 and I almost couldn't find a flight back!
 Returning to Hong Kong, I had to quarantine for 14 days in my apartment.
 In retrospect, however, that quarantine seems rather mild.

 My second pandemic trip to the U.S. began in July 2021 and, due to Hong Kong's quarantine changes, lasted for 3 months.
 During this time, I visited family and friends in Florida, Washington, DC, Maryland, Pennsylvania, and Los Angeles, California.
 When it was finally time to return to Hong Kong on October 1st, Jeremy and I quarantined for 21 days at the luxurious Kerry Hotel.

 In the summer of 2022, instead of visiting the U.S., Jeremy and I took an amazing 3-week trip to Italy.
 Then, he worked remotely in Thailand for a month.
 By the time we returned in late August 2022, we only had to quarantine in a hotel for 3 days.
 Shortly after we returned, quarantine was scrapped altogether.